Explore Careers with Your Teen

 Learn more about exploring the world of work, taking assessments, and planning for a successful career.

 You can help your child plan for his or her future.
 Research shows that parents have more influence than anyone else on their child's career choices.

 Where do you start when choosing a career?
 With the number of choices out there, it helps to look at a lot of careers at once.
-Use career clusters or groups of occupations with common features.
+Use the career clusters and pathways framework that groups occupations with common features.

 Skills and Interest Assessments

 Your teen might be interested in a certain career, but does he or she know why?
 Assessments are tools that help people discover their interests, skills, values, or other traits.

 You and your teen should know which skills employers want and why.
 Knowing about work skills will help your teen to make informed decisions when choosing college and job training options.

 Get tips on helping your teen to develop education and career goals and developing a positive outlook.